JereKuusela/valheim-infinity_hammer/publish/README.md

 Bend the rules of building!
 Copy any object, make structures indestructible, remove all restrictions, destroy anything and more...

-Client-side mod that is compatible with unmodded clients.
+Install on the admin client (modding [guide](https://youtu.be/WfvA5a5tNHo)).

-Check any modding [guide](https://youtu.be/WfvA5a5tNHo) for installation instructions.
+Install also [Server Devcommands](https://valheim.thunderstore.io/package/JereKuusela/Server_devcommands/) to enable key binds and use this on a server (as an admin).

-Install [Server Devcommands](https://valheim.thunderstore.io/package/JereKuusela/Server_devcommands/) to enable key binds and use this on a server (as an admin).
+Install also [World Edit Commands](https://valheim.thunderstore.io/package/JereKuusela/World_Edit_Commands/) for terrain tools.

 # Features